Actors, high steel workers and surgeons all need to clear their minds to do their work.

 ‘…funny thing about time in OR, whether you race frenetically or proceed steadily, is that you have no sense of it passing.
 If boredom is, as Heidegger argued, the awareness of time passing, then surgery felt like the opposite: the intense focus made the arms of the clock seem arbitrarily placed.
 Two hours could feel like a minute.
 Once the final stitch was placed and the wound was dressed, normal time suddenly restarted.’

-When the director calls ‘action’ we pass into made up time.
-We have to.
-We make ourselves believe this ‘time’.
-We pretend to live in a time separate from those not in front of the camera.
+When the director calls action you pass into made up time and space.
+You have to.
+You make yourself believe it.
+You pretend to live in a time and space separate from those behind the camera.

 What wonderful abilities actors have.